wesleyboar/wesleyb-sample-schoology/tutorials/Server-Side Web API.md

 # Schoology Autofill API

-This API has only two endpoints, to get a list of all animals, or to get a filtered list of animals.
+This API has only two endpoints, to get a list of names of all recognized farm animals, or to get a filtered list.

 > **To Do**
 >
 > - Support version number in requests.
 > - Consider expanding API definition to have `animals` in URL as a resource.
 > - Add API examples for more interfaces than just `curl`.
+> - Auto-generate API documentation from a functional API definition.

 ## `GET` All